quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 DCID is present in it, route the packet accordingly.
 1. If the load balancer has a table of routing decisions by 4-tuple, and the DCID is present in it, route the packet accordingly.
-1. Use the fallback algorithm to make a routing decision and record the results in the tables indexed by 4-tuple and/or DCID.
+1. Use the fallback algorithm to make a routing decision and, if applicable, record the results in the tables indexed by 4-tuple and/or DCID.

 When load balancers and servers are guaranteed to have common non-null